Stefanut99009/MyProjects/README.md

 <br>
 <br>

-In "other" file you will found other projects from basic to intermediate.
+In "others" file you will found other projects from basic to intermediate.

 like this one